How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

 Book a Night in the Old Faithful Inn

-Regardless if you’re able to make the Crow’s Nest a reality, I always recommend staying a night or two in the Old Faithful Inn to anyone visiting Yellowstone National Park.
+Regardless of whether you’re able to make the Crow’s Nest a reality, I always recommend staying a night or two at the Old Faithful Inn when visiting Yellowstone National Park, because I believe it is easily the most beautiful place to stay within the park!

 The Crow’s Nest